John Prescott Ellis: Bush campaign phone calls

-Ellis was working at Fox News during the 2000 United States presidential election, where it was alleged he called the election for his cousin, George Bush.
-He later provided CBSNews.com with a copy of a letter he said he sent The New Yorker.
-In the letter, Ellis writes that he "did not share with [Governor Bush] any of the information that was appearing on our screens" during two afternoon phone calls.
-The letter says that later in the evening "as actual vote results" came in, Ellis spoke frequently with the Bushes about "what was happening" in several states.
+According to an interview Ellis gave to Jane Mayer of The New Yorker magazine in 2000, he was responsible for Fox News's decisions in calling states for Gore or Bush based on statistical results from the VNS data.
+Ellis also admitted sharing exit-poll data with his cousins by phone.
+After the interview was published, Fox News Vice President John Moody admitted that Ellis had broken rules by sharing the data and said he was considering disciplinary action.
+In the interview Ellis stated that he relayed early vote counts the Bush campaign in Austin.
+Ellis later provided CBS News with a copy of a letter he claimed he sent The New Yorker.
+In the letter, Ellis states that he did not share information with the campaign during two afternoon phone calls.
+It further states that later in the evening "as actual vote results" came in, Ellis spoke frequently with the Bushes about "what was happening" in several states.
 According to Ellis, other workers on the decision desk – "most of whom are registered Democrats" – were talking to the Gore campaign.
 Ellis says that he was ultra-scrupulous because of his relationship.
 "We obeyed those [rules] more strictly than any other news organization, precisely because my cousin was running for president," Ellis told USA Today.

 This controversy was picked up by, among others, Michael Moore in his 2004 film Fahrenheit 9/11.